 There will be a Public Librarians’ Seminar sometime in 2017 too.
 More information on this shortly….

-"Big" IAML will be holding its annual congress in Riga, Latvia, 18th-22nd June.
-The preliminary programme may be found here and conference website here.
+“Big” IAML will be holding its annual congress in Riga, Latvia, 18th-22nd June.
+The conference website can be seen here.
 If you are interested in applying for a Ledsham bursary please note that the application deadline is 10th April 2017.
 The Ian Ledsham Bursary is awarded annually to a member of IAML (UK & Irl) in order to assist attendance at IAML international conferences.

 Some more information on the bursary – The Ian Ledsham Bursary Fund exists to honour the memory of Ian Ledsham, a long-standing and much respected member of the UK & Ireland Branch of IAML, who died as the result of a road accident in September 2005.
 It offers financial support to IAML UK & Ireland Branch members who wish to attend IAML’s international conferences.
 Ian very much appreciated the opportunities provided by attendance at these conferences.

-- Applicants must be paid-up personal or institutional members of the IAML UK & Ireland Branch (as defined in the UK & Irl Branch Constitution Art.
-XVI) at the point at which the application is made.
+- Applicants must be paid-up personal or institutional members of the IAML UK & Ireland Branch (as defined in the IAML (UK & Irl) Branch Constitution Art.
+XVI at the point at which the application is made.
 Preference will be given to applicants who are active within the Branch.

 - People already in receipt of Branch funding for a specific project will normally be ineligible.

 - The award is meant to contribute to the cost of attending the conference, not to cover all expenses.
 Subsistence costs will not be contributed to.
 The funding for this year is still being confirmed but we expect it to be in the region of £400.